gokcehan/lf/doc.md

 Set the path of a previewer file to filter the content of regular files for previewing.
 The file should be executable.
-The following arguments are passed to the file, (1) current file name, (2) width, (3) height, (4) horizontal position, and (5) vertical position of preview pane respectively.
+The following arguments are passed to the file, (1) current filename, (2) width, (3) height, (4) horizontal position, and (5) vertical position of preview pane respectively.
 SIGPIPE signal is sent when enough lines are read.
 If the previewer returns a non-zero exit code, then the preview cache for the given file is disabled.
 This means that if the file is selected in the future, the previewer is called once again.